olegsinavski/voting_system_web3/README.md

 ## Deploying a new contract

+To deploy a new contract, follow these steps:

-Navigate to `http://localhost:3000`.
-You should see the black page with the admin panel floating on the right:
+Open your web browser and navigate to http://localhost:3000.
+You will see a black page with the admin panel floating on the right-hand side.
 <p align="center">
   <img width="811" alt="start admin panel" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/a34c1949-7baa-41d6-9bb9-c300549c12f8">
 </p>

-`Provider` allows you to select "local" or public "metamask" mode.
-Do not change it for this "local node" section.
+In the admin panel, locate the Provider dropdown menu.
+It allows you to select between "local" and public "Metamask".
+Do not change it for this "local node" tutorial.
-`Select identity` selector allows you to pick one of the test accounts created by the `hardhat` node.
-You don't have to change it for now.
+Next, find the Select identity selector in the admin panel.
+This allows you to choose one of the test accounts created by the hardhat node.
+For now, there is no need to change this selection.

-Click `Deploy new voting system` button.
-This deploys a new instance of the Voting contract on a local hardhat node:
+Click on the "Deploy new voting system" button.
+This action will deploy a new instance of the Voting contract on a local hardhat node.
 <p align="center">
   <img width="1169" alt="New voting system deployed" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/e5d58dd5-6d26-4daf-8ba6-ba9a466149f7">
 </p>

-The idenitity used to deploy the contract becomes its "Admin".
-Notice that you can change your identity in the admin panel - this emulates access to this web3 app from different participants.
-When you select an "Admin" address, the panel displays `You are the admin` which allows the admin to perform certain extra action.
+The identity used to deploy the contract will become its "Admin".
+Note that you can change your identity in the admin panel, which simulates access to this web3 app from different participants.
+When you select an "Admin" address, the panel will display the message "You are the admin", providing the admin with certain additional actions they can perform.

 ## Adding candidates

-Currently, it is in a "NOT STARTED" state: people can add candidates but can not cast votes yet.
+The current state of the system is "NOT STARTED," which means people can add candidates but cannot cast votes yet.
+Follow these steps to add candidates:
+Locate the "Add candidate address" box in the Admin panel.
+You can copy an address from the hardhat node logs or select one from the suggested list that appears.

-You can copy some address into `Add candidate address` box from hardhat node logs (or select some from the appearing suggestion list) and click `Add` button.
-This adds the selected candidate to `Candidates` table below.
-Go ahead and add a few different ones:
+Paste the candidate's address into the "Add candidate address" box and click the "Add" button.
+This will add the selected candidate to the "Candidates" table below.
+Feel free to add several different candidates.

 <p align="center">
 <img width="693" alt="Added several candidates" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/1a6ebb93-a992-4732-a364-ff2bbbe27cc7">
 </p>

-You can add candidates using any identity in the Admin panel, but when you done select the admin address you used to deploy the contract.
+You can add candidates using any identity in the Admin panel.
+However, once you are done, select the admin address you used to deploy the contract.
+This action will make the "Start voting!" button visible.
-This should make `Start voting!` button visible.
-Click this button to start the voting.
+Click the "Start voting!" button to begin the voting process.

 ## Voting

-Now the application is in the "STARTED" state.
-Instead of adding the candidates, you can use the `Vote for` box to vote for one of the candidates in the table:
+The application is now in the "STARTED" state.
+Instead of adding candidates, you can use the "Vote for" box to cast your vote for one of the candidates in the table:
 <p align="center">
 <img width="696" alt="image" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/a09b4c25-956c-40cf-a4ef-71fcfe755bc4">
 </p>

-Notice that one address (identity in the admin panel) can vote only once.
+Please note that each address (identity in the admin panel) can vote only once.
 If you attempt to vote again, an error window will appear:
 <p align="center">
 <img width="425" alt="image" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/a5a53597-c0fe-45cc-99f1-a90f8e770f16">
 </p>

-Go ahead and change idenitites few times and vote for other candidates:
+Feel free to change identities a few times and vote for different candidates:
 <p align="center">
 <img width="696" alt="image" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/7b8bec52-4a15-4b50-b81d-5e63a1108b2a">
 </p>

-Everytime anyone votes, the contract recomputes the current winner.
+Every time a vote is cast, the contract will recompute the current winner.

 ## Finish the voting

-Select the admin address in the admin panel so that `Finish voting` button becomes visible and click it.
+To complete the voting process, follow these steps:
+In the admin panel, select the admin address.
+This action will make the "Finish voting" button visible.

 <p align="center">
 <img width="695" alt="image" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/3d5cceb5-42ab-4a95-b947-b605558e4e84">
 </p>

+Click the "Finish voting" button.

-The applications is in its final "FINISHED" state.
-Everyone can see the winner address and the voting results.
+The application will transition to the final "FINISHED" state.
+At this point, everyone can view the winner's address and the voting results.

 ## Running via metamask

+To run the application using Metamask, follow these steps:

-Reload the page, select "Metamask" in the `Provider` selection combobox in the admin panel.
-Metamask window should pop-up asking for a connection confirmation:
+Reload the page and select "Metamask" from the Provider selection dropdown in the admin panel.
+A Metamask window will pop up, asking for confirmation to connect with your identity:

 <p align="center">
 <img width="357" alt="metamask confirmation" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/d186770c-c76d-4261-8334-fe763794b1a7">
 </p>

-To demo the app, you select some test etherium network (e.g. Sepolia), although nothing stops you from deploying the contract on the main net.
+To demonstrate the app, you can select a test Ethereum network (e.g., Sepolia).
+However, if desired, you can also deploy the contract on the mainnet.

-Now the workflow is the same, except that for every state-writing transaction (e.g. adding a candidate) a MetaMask window will pop up to approve the gas spendature:
+The workflow remains the same, except that for each state-writing transaction (e.g., adding a candidate), a Metamask window will pop up to approve the gas expenditure.

 <p align="center">
 <img width="1265" alt="image" src="https://github.com/olegsinavski/calyptus_capstone/assets/2086260/e182ab5b-6637-4ddd-88a6-16c7193c10d8">
 </p>

-# Code organization
+# Code structure

 ## Voting system contract

-The main contract that implements the voting logic is `contracts/VotingSystem.sol`.
-It stores necessary information needed to implement voting logic:
+The contract that handles the voting logic is located at `contracts/VotingSystem.sol`.
+This contract contains the necessary information required to implement the voting process:

- - it tracks the state of the process with `started/finished` flags
+ - It keeps track of the state of the voting process using `started/finished` flags.
- - tracks candidate votes in `candidateVotes` mapping
+ - The contract maintains a mapping called `candidateVotes` to track the votes received by each candidate.
- - since you can only vote once, it tracks `voters`
+ - To ensure that each voter can only vote once, the contract keeps a record of `voters`.
- - a winner is cheaply recomputed on every vote and stored in `winnerVotes` and `winner`
+ - The contract efficiently recomputes and stores the winner on every vote using `winnerVotes` and `winner` variables.
- - additionally, `candidates` are stored just for the sake of the visualization since we can't iterate through keys of the `candidateVotes` map in solidity
+ - Additionally, the `candidates` are stored separately to facilitate visualization since it is not possible to iterate through the keys of the `candidateVotes` mapping in Solidity.

-The actual voting logic is very simple and self-explainatory.
+The voting logic implemented in the contract is straightforward and easy to understand.

-## Voting system tests
+## Voting System Tests

-All backedn tests are in `test/VotingSystem.js`.
-Using `hardhat` and `chai` I test all aspects of the contracts and (hopefully) all possible scenarious and edgecases.
+All backend tests for the voting system can be found in `test/VotingSystem.js`.
+These tests utilize `hardhat` and `chai` to cover various aspects of the contracts and explore different scenarios and edge cases.

-Few interesting edgecases are:
+Some interesting edge cases that are tested include:

- - can an admin start voting without any candidates?
-(I opted for "no")
+- Can an admin start voting without any candidates?
+(I opted for "no" - the voting cannot start without any candidates.)
- - what to do when number of votes is equal?
-(I opted for "first who got it is the winner")
+- How should the system handle cases where the number of votes is equal?
+(Currently, the candidate who received the first vote is declared the winner in such cases.
+But its probably better to randomize this.)
- - can you finish the voting without any votes?
-(Yes, but winner will be nil)
+- Is it possible to finish the voting without any votes?
+(Yes, it is possible, but the winner will be `nil` since no votes were cast.)
- - can you restart the voting after its done?
-(No, you have to recreated the contract - every voting has to be saved for eternity!)
+- Can the voting be restarted after it is already done?
+(No, the voting cannot be restarted.
+If you want to conduct another round of voting, you need to create a new contract.
+Each voting process must be preserved for eternity!)

 ## Frontend code